sigilante/nockup/README.md

 ### Project Manifests and Templates

+One of the design goals of Nockup is to avoid the need to write much, if any, Rust code to successfully deploy a NockApp.
+To that end, we provide templates which by and large only expect the developer to write in Hoon or another language which targets the Nock ISA.

 A project is specified by its manifest file, which includes details like the project name and the template to use.

-Most projects will prefer the `basic` template, but a (stateless) `http-server` template is also available.
+Most projects will prefer the `basic` template, but a (stateless) `http-static` and a (stateful) `http-server` template are also available, among other options in `/templates`.

 ### Channels